bcss/RentACar-Contract/docs/USER_GUIDE.md

 **Example Questions:**
 - "Privacy Policy Section 6 - How do I request a data export?"
 - "Terms Section 7 - Is using a shared computer a prohibited activity?"
-- "Privacy Policy Section 11 - Does RCCMS comply with Saudi data laws?"
+- "Privacy Policy Section 11 - Does KarāraOS comply with Saudi data laws?"

 **Response Time:**
 - ⏱️ General questions: 24-48 hours